Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Furthermore, wu is a homonym for wu (五), the latter character meaning “five.”
 As the festival is always celebrated on the fifth day of the fifth lunar month, historians believe the festival was originally called 端五 (same pronunciation).
 Over time, the name morphed into its modern form.

 Under the Earthly Stem calendar system, wu can also be a reference to “horse.”
 This, unfortunately, then creates confusion within the same system, as there is also a poetic word for “dragon.”
 Non-Chinese familiar only with the English name of the festival will especially be baffled.

 2. It Is One of the Four Most Important Chinese Festivals

-Together with the Chinese New Year, the Qingming Festival, and the Mid-Autumn festival, Duan Wu Jie is regarded as one of the four most important Chinese traditional festivals.
+Together with the Chinese New Year, the Qingming Festival, and the Mid-Autumn Festival, the Dragon Boat Festival is regarded as one of the four most important Chinese traditional festivals.
 As the festival is the only one happening within the summer months, it could also be considered the most important summer celebration for the Chinese.

 3. The Festival Was Originally a Ritual to Banish Insects and Gods of Plague

 In Ancient China, the fifth lunar month, particularly the fifth day, was regarded as exceptionally terrible.
 It was believed that these were the dates when insects and diseases would start overwhelming the world, and when plague gods would descend to Earth.

 Ancient Chinese communities, therefore, displayed drawings of gods during the fifth lunar month to ward away illnesses.
 Some communities also hanged insect/evil banishing herbs like Artemisia (wormwood) and Calamus around their homes.